Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

 If both are given the number of dwellings used is the sum of both datasets, if unoccupied is not given, the occupied data is used as is.

-The zone correspondence path should point to a CSV, which contains zone correspondence from the DVector's zoning to the model zoning, see :ref:`Zone Correspondences` for information on the format of the CSV.
+The zone correspondence path should point to a CSV, which contains zone correspondence from the DVector's zoning to the model zoning, see :ref:`usage/inputs:zone correspondences` for information on the format of the CSV.

 Employment Data